cpske/ISP/assignment/week3/kucafe-gitflow.md

 ### The Goal

 When your are done, "master" on  your github repo will contain:

 * a `README.md` with link to the menu and your team names.
-* a menu with 4 sections: Breakfast Menu, Lunch Menu, Dinner Menu, and Beverages
+* a menu with **4 sections**: Breakfast Menu, Lunch Menu, Dinner Menu, and Beverages
+    - there is only one Beverages section
 * instead of "Dinner Menu" you may use "Night Food Menu"

 ### Requirements

 * **Everyone** must have at least one commit (with work) on Github
-* **Everyone** must have at least one comment on Pull Requests
+* **Everyone** must have at least one constructive comment on Pull Requests
 * Feature branches must be on Github (proof of work)
 * I will check these on Github